fmuwanguzi/Snake-game/README.md

 ```

-Each of these functions allows for the canvas to be cleared first by clearing annyblocks on the canvas and then clearing the interval function above.
+I had an slight issue when I was testing the lose functions.
+I had not cleared the timer that allows for animation.
+And also using clearRect to remove any block left on the cavas.

 ```javascript
 function clearCanvas(){